Home|Breast Procedures|Top Surgery|Female to Male (FTM) & Female to Non-Binary (FTN) Top Surgery

 “How was your recovery time?” – Transgender Patient

 The transformational results of your FTM or FTN breast surgery is apparent immediately.
 However, it can take up to a year for you to see what the final results will be as the swelling abates and the scars fade.

 Female to Male (FTM) and Female to Non-Binary (FTN) Top Surgery Patient Testimonials*

 *Individual Results May Vary

-Are You Interested in FTM Breast Surgery?
+Are You Interested in FTM or FTN Breast Surgery?

 If you are seriously considering Female to Male or Female to Non-Binary breast surgery, Dr. Turkeltaub would be very happy to assist you in making your goals a reality.
 To schedule your consultation, you can contact our practice either by phone at (480) 451-3000 or online.